zilliztech/zdoc/docs/tutorials/faqs/faq-collection.md

 ### Is there any limit to the number of fields I can add in a collection?{#is-there-any-limit-to-the-number-of-fields-i-can-add-in-a-collection}

 Yes.
 You can have a maximum of 64 fields in 1 collection.

+### What's the difference between partitions and partition keys?{#whats-the-difference-between-partitions-and-partition-keys}

+Partitions are used to organize data based on certain criteria.

+The partition key groups entities by the same key and speed up query performance.

+The difference is that data are physically isolated in partitions while partition keys group data logically.